-EURES Ireland is the European employment service of the Department of Employment Affairs and Social Protection.
-EURES provides information, advice and recruitment/placement (job-matching) services for the benefit of workers and employers as well as any citizen wishing to benefit from the principle of the free movement of persons.
+Commission.
+EURES Ireland provides information, advice and recruitment/placement (job-matching) services for the benefit of workers, employers and any citizen wishing to benefit from the principle of the free movement of persons within the European Union.
 This includes:

-- Providing Jobseekers with advice on searching for a job in Europe - Access to job opportunities all over Europe - Information on living and working conditions in all EU/EEA countries - Details of job mobility schemes
+- Providing Jobseeker's with advice on searching for a job in Europe - Access to job opportunities all over Europe - Information on living and working conditions in all EU/EEA countries - Details of job mobility schemes

-Further information is available at www.euresireland.ie or by email: eures@welfare.ie
+Further information: www.euresireland.ie or by email: eures@welfare.ie